 - Coinsurance.
 This is the part of the costs for hospital care you may be required to pay after you've met your deductible.

-If you or your spouse worked for 10 years or more in the U.S., you don't have to pay a monthly fee to have Part A.
+If you or your spouse receives Social Security benefits, you don't have to pay a monthly fee to have Part A and will be automatically enrolled.

 For Medicare Part B, you pay:

 - Twenty percent of the Medicare-approved amount for some types of care.
-These are doctor's appointments, physical therapy, diabetes supplies, durable medical equipment like commode chairs, wheelchairs, and others.
-You have to meet your deductible before you start paying 20%.
+These are doctor's appointments, physical therapy, diabetes supplies, durable medical equipment like commode chairs, wheelchairs, and other care.
+You have to meet your deductible first and then pay 20% of the services you receive.

-If you see a doctor who has not signed an agreement to accept Medicare-approved amounts, you will pay more -- possibly up to the full cost -- for a doctor's visit and care.
+If you see a doctor who has not agreed to accept Medicare-approved amounts, you will pay more -- possibly up to the full cost -- for a doctor's visit and care.